PrismarineJS/prismarine-auth/docs/API.md

   }
 }

-// Passed like `new Authflow('bob', cacheFactory, ...)` to the Authflow constructor
+// Passed like so:
+const authflow = new Authflow('Notch', cacheFactory)
 ```

 ## FAQ